-So keep reading if you want my exact blueprint for how to make money pinning on Pinterest this week.
+So you want to know how to make money on Pinterest without a blog?

 Before you get lost in this detailed post on making money on Pinterest, **PIN THE IMAGE** so you can come back to it again!